JLuneau/Pseudomonas_AgarPads_fliC/README.md

 - create a conda environment using the specified `environment_AgarPad_Psy.yml` file
 - install Delta 2.0 and add it to your search path following [these instructions](https://delta.readthedocs.io/en/latest/usage/installation.html)

+  Note: for MacOS it might be needed to install tensorflow-metal to run on GPU

 ## Contents

 ### Jupyter Notebooks